For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 Aside from a Lupron trigger shot, other OHSS prevention strategies include:

-It’s important that you contact your provider right away if you experience any of the symptoms mentioned, but rest assured that your specialist is working diligently to keep you healthy and prevent complications.
+It’s important that you contact your provider if you experience decreased urine output, but rest assured that your specialist is already working diligently to keep you healthy and prevent complications.